thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 SELECT '' REGEXP '^[A-Z0-9]*' --true
 ```

-To allow 0 or 1 repetitions, follow the item with a `?`.
+To allow 0 or 1 repetitions (an optional character), follow the item with a `?`.
 This will allow two characters to be preceded with a number, but it doesn't have to:

 ```sql
 SELECT '9FX' REGEXP '^[0-9]?[A-Z]{2}$' --true